WilliamsiNFINITE/Bug-tracker-VariaMos/README.md

 ## Features

 - Authentication (login/register w/ username, password & optional email adress)
-- CRUD bugs, with title, description, priority & optional file (image, gif, video)
+- CRUD bugs, with title, description, priority & optional file (image, gif, video, JSON)
 - Email notifications (can be turned off)
 - Anyone can add a bug and leave notes
 - Users can create an account to receive email notifications
-- Admins can add/remove other admins, delete, close, update & assign bugs
+- Admins can add/remove other admins, delete, close, update, assign bugs and dowload JSON files associated to them
 - ReCAPTCHA test to access the admin invite verification page
 - Sort bugs by various parameters like priority, recentely closed etc.
 - Filter bugs by name/title/assignments & other parameters